Kindness in Action

 Who I am

 I’m Nicki Macklin (PhD) - advisor, speaker, facilitator, and researcher focused on the role of kindness in organisational life.
-I live in Nelson, New Zealand, with my family, but travel often.
-I recently returned from the University of Toronto, where I was invited to be a visiting scholar within the Rotman School of Management, collaborating to give lectures on organisational kindness and kind leadership.
+I live in Nelson, New Zealand, with my family, but travel often within Aotearoa and internationally.

 My work has been featured in the Harvard Business Review, Forbes, and the British Medical Journal Leader, where I also serve as an Associate Editor, supporting global research on kindness, human connection, and relational leadership through to publication.